Dando18/Dando18.github.io/_posts/2020-11-16-visualizing-gradient-descent.md

 $$ \bm{x}_{i+1} \leftarrow \bm{x}_i - \eta \nabla f(\bm{x}_i) $$

+This statement may seem foreign, but visualizing gradient descent helps uncover the mystery behind the gradient and its properties.

 ## Intuition and Visualization

 If you are not familiar with gradients, they have a nice intuitive property which lets this update rule work.
 The gradient of a function $$ f $$ at a point $$ \bm x $$ always points in the direction of steepest ascent.
 Intuitively, if you are on the side of a mountain, then the gradient at your location would be the direction of the steepest step you can take.
 If you want to reach the peak of the mountain, then continually taking steps in that direction is a good strategy.
 Now you may not reach the absolute highest peak on the mountain, but you will reach _a_ peak.